Revisiting Discrete Soft Actor-Critic: Preliminaries

 where $Q_{\theta_{i}^{\prime}}$ represents $i$-th target-critic network.

-\textbf{Policy Update Iteration} The policy, parameterized by $\phi$, is a distillation of the softmax policy induced by the soft Q-function.
-The discrete SAC policy directly maximizes the probability of discrete actions, in contrast to the continuous SAC policy which optimizes the two parameters of the Gaussian distribution.
-Then the discrete SAC policy is updated by minimizing KL-divergence between the policy distribution and the soft Q-function.
+\textbf{Policy Update Iteration} The policy, parameterized by $\phi$, distills the softmax policy induced by the soft Q-function.
+The discrete SAC policy directly maximizes the probability of discrete actions, in contrast to the continuous SAC policy, which optimizes the two parameters of the Gaussian distribution.
+Then, the discrete SAC policy is updated by minimizing KL divergence between the policy distribution and the soft Q-function.

-Note that the partition function ${Z^{\pi_{\phi_{old}}}(s_{t})}$ is a normalization term that can be ignored since it does not affect the gradient with respect to the new policy.
-The resulting optimization objective of the policy is as followed:
+Note that the partition function ${Z^{\pi_{\phi_{old}}}(s_{t})}$ is a normalization term that can be ignored since it does not affect the gradient concerning the new policy.
+The resulting optimization objective of the policy is as follows:

 \textbf{Automating Entropy Adjustment} The entropy parameter temperature $\alpha$ regulates the value-entropy balance in soft Q learning.
-The SAC paper proposes using the temperature Lagrange term to automatically tune the temperature $\alpha$.
+The SAC paper proposes using the temperature Lagrange term to tune the temperature $\alpha$ automatically.
 The following equation can be regarded as the optimization objective satisfying an entropy constraint.

-where $\mathbb{H}$ is the desired minimum expected entropy.
+where $\mathcal{H}$ is the desired minimum expected entropy.
 Optimizing the Lagrangian term $\alpha$ involves minimizing:

 By setting a loose upper limit on the target entropy $\mathcal{H}$, SAC achieves automatic adjustment of temperature $\alpha$.
-Typically, the target entropy is set to $0.98 * -log(\frac{1}{dim(Actions)})$ for discrete\cite{christodoulou2019sacd} and $-dim(Actions)$ for continuous actions\cite{haarnoja2018sacapps}.
+Typically, the target entropy is set to $0.98 * -log(\frac{1}{dim(Actions)})$ for discrete\citep{christodoulou2019sacd} and $-dim(Actions)$ for continuous actions\citep{haarnoja2018sacapps}.

-\section{Failure modes of vanilla discrete sac}
+\section{Failure Modes of Vanilla Discrete SAC}

 We start by outlining the failure modes of the vanilla discrete SAC and then analyze under what circumstances the standard choices of vanilla discrete SAC perform poorly.